vi/chaoticfs/README.md

 * The whole metadata (filenames, block lists) is kept in memory and serialized to storage at once
 * No fsck/recovery utility (yet)
-* No symlinks and other advanced filesystem features
+* No symlinks, attributes, sparse files and other advanced filesystem features
 * Not designed to be fast
 * Not designed to be reliable
 * Not designed to hold many files or big files
-* No tool to access the filesystem when FUSE is not available (yet)
+* No tool to access the filesystem when
+FUSE is not available (yet)

 Usage
 ===